ztyyLV/web-twain-docs/info/api/Addon_Camera.md

      enableBorderDetection?: boolean,  // Whether to enable border detection.
 The default value is true. fullScreen?: boolean,   //Whether to display the video in full screen.
 The default value is false.

-   polygonStyle?:{         //the sytle of the auto detect border
+   polygonStyle?:{      //the sytle of the auto detect border.
-     stroke: "yellow",    //default : "#fe8e14"
+     stroke: string,    //default: "#fe8e14".
+Only supports #16 hexadecimal.
-     strokeWidth: "2px",  //default: "1px"
+     strokeWidth: string,  //default: "1px"
-     dash:string          //the allowed value are "solid" and "dashed", the default value is "solid" },
+     dash: string          //the allowed value are "solid" and "dashed", the default value is "solid".
+     },

    resolution?:{